Tim Farron Has Finally Said He Doesn't Think Gay Sex Is A Sin

 Tim Farron Has Finally Said He Doesn’t Think Gay Sex Is A Sin

-The staunchly Christian leader of the Liberal Democrat party has previously dodged questions about his stance on gay sex.
+The devoutly Christian leader of the Liberal Democrat party has previously dodged questions about his stance on gay sex.

-Liberal Democrat leader Tim Farron has said stated that he does not think that gay sex is a sin after repeatedly dodging questions on the subject.
+Liberal Democrat leader Tim Farron has said stated that he does not think gay sex is a sin after repeatedly dodging questions on the subject.

 “I don’t believe that gay sex is a sin,” Farron said after he was further pressed on the issue during a television interview with BBC political correspondent Eleanor Garnier on Tuesday.

-Last week Farron, a practicing Christian, faced widespread condemnation after he avoided clarifying whether he believed being gay was a sin during an interview with Channel 4 News.
+Last week Farron, a practising Christian, faced widespread condemnation after he avoided clarifying whether he believed being gay was a sin during an interview with Channel 4 News.

 He was later asked again by Conservative MP Nigel Evans in the House of Commons and said he did not think it was a sin to be gay, but stopped short of saying whether he considered gay sex to be a sin.